 Each Vote Center will be provided with two (2) copies of the Ballot Paper Receipt.
-The Ballot Paper Receipt will be printed on Cherry colored paper (bright pink).
+The Ballot Paper Receipt will be printed on Cherry colored paper

+(bright pink).

-- The receipt will include information on the Vote Center, assigned election coordinators, and the quantity of each type of paper sent to the Vote Center. - On the Saturday that you open the Vote Centers to voters, break the seal on the ImageCast Evolution's (ICE) black ballot box and remove the blank paper that was delivered to the vote center.
-Do NOT open this ballot box prior to Saturday (i.e. do not open this ballot box during delivery/setup of the Vote Center). - Unseal each box of blank paper and verify the quantity of paper provided by counting the wrapped packets inside.
-You do not need to individually count the pages of blank paper. - If the quantity of paper delivered matches the count on the receipt, one (1) election coordinator will sign and date the two (2) copies of the receipt.
+- The receipt will include information on the Vote Center, and the quantity of each type of paper sent to the Vote Center. - on the Saturday that the Vote Center opens to voters, break the seal on the ImageCast Evolution's (ICE) black ballot box and remove the blank paper that was delivered to the vote center.
+Do NOT open this ballot box prior to Saturday (i.e. do not open this ballot box during